 Envato Elements is the subscription version of Envato Market (VideoHive), so you can download a virtually unlimited number of assets, be that video, images, templates, fonts, effects and literally soooo much more.
 I highly recommend getting this subscription if you want to smash out unique content on the regular.

-Ezra is one of my favourite sources to go to for visuals - his work features heavily in my Sounds Like You Series demos.
+Ezra is one of my favourite sources to go to for visuals - his work features heavily in my original Sounds Like You series demos.
 After seeing the success he has had with his content, he is also one of the people that inspired me to start sharing my samples online.